 Bali, the island of Gods needs no introduction.
 After all, it is the most visited island in South East.
 In fact, I had almost written Bali off my travel bucket list assuming that every corner here will be touristy, but I couldn’t help being excited when I received an invitation by the Ministry of Tourism of Indonesia.
 So late one night in November 2016, I landed here after changing two airplanes from Raja Ampat – tired but ready to fall in love with Bali.

 You know what’s the best part about Bali?
 It is gorgeous!
 My excitement started right from the airport where I saw an elaborate Hindu temple.
 It continued as soon as I reached my hotel – Golden Tulip in Seminyak and saw a roof top pool and yet another temple!
 Next morning, as we travelled around the island, I was happy to notice that the typical Balinese temple like architecture is everywhere, even at gas stations.
+(Btw, if you want to book the same hotel, you can click here to check the availability and the best deals)

 I visited Bali as a social media influencer, so of course Instagram was very high on my list.
 I did a little bit of research about a few spots to visit and want to share them with you.
 No doubt there are more than ten beautiful spots in Bali (obviously), but here are ten of our favorites.